 About CoVenture10

-CoVenture10 extends the pioneering work of the PreVenture program, developed by Dr. Patricia Conrod.
-PreVenture is a personality-targeted intervention aimed at reducing adolescent substance misuse and promoting mental health.
-It addresses personality traits like impulsivity, anxiety sensitivity, and sensation seeking, equipping adolescents with cognitive-behavioral strategies to build resilience and achieve personal goals.
+CoVenture10 extends the pioneering work of the CoVenture study and PreVenture program, developed by Dr. Patricia Conrod.
+CoVenture was a longitudinal study of 3800 Montreal students that examined adolescent substance use, mental health and cognitive development conducted in Montreal from 2012-2017.
+PreVenture is a personality-targeted intervention aimed at reducing adolescent substance misuse and promoting mental health by equipping young people with cognitive-behavioral strategies to build resilience and achieve personal goals.

 CoVenture10 Timeline